eduludi/deutsch-123/README.md

 # Deutsch 123

-App to learn some german grammar rules
+App to learn some german grammar rules.

+## Features

+So far:

+* Adjective declination: Adjektivdeklination

+... more coming

 ## Requirements